For current class offerings, times, and additional information, visit the Office of the Registrar.

 This course focuses on the process of testing/assessing students' language proficiency with respect to different language skills in the language classroom and the steps involved in this process.
 A practical approach provides opportunities for evaluating existing tests and assessment procedures, designing test/assessment instruments, scoring/evaluating language tests, and exploring dilemmas inherent in assessment.
 Usually offered every fall.

 The functions that grammar fulfills in oral and written communication.
 Teaching the structures of grammar within a communicative framework in meaningful, authentic lessons, and the design of effective teaching materials.
 Usually offered every fall and summer session II.
 Prerequisite: TESL-600 or permission of instructor.

 TESL-642: Teaching Pronunciation: Theory and Practice (3)

 An introduction to the formal analysis of phonetics and phonology with techniques for incorporating these into practical classroom instruction.
 An emphasis on problem-solving strategies with respect to data, and on effective low-cost techniques for instruction.
 Usually offered every spring.
 Prerequisite: TESL-600.

 TESL-445/645: Curriculum and Materials Design (3)

 An introduction to the use of technology for foreign/second language teaching in a variety of educational contexts.
 Includes exploration of new media technologies, such as wikis, online course management systems (CMS), and digital stories, as well as the use of Internet-based resources and software in both high-and low-tech teaching environments.
+Prerequisite TESL-401/601.
+Basic computer skills required.
 Offered every spring.
-Prerequisite: basic computer skills and TESL-601, or permission of instructor.

 TESL-560: TESOL Topics (1-3)